ddceruti/csp-exercises/README.md

 ## Getting Started

-The best way to solve the exercises is to open the notebook and try to run all cells.
+The best way to solve the exercises is to open an 'empty' notebook and try to run all cells.
 Then the exercises can be done within each "empty" jupyter notebook file, where the questions can be answered directly in the empty cells below.
+A 'solution' version of the exercise is also uploaded - the students are advised to try first on their own in the 'empty' version.

 Here is an example workflow: